 You are skipping the weight training.

-What to focus on: Instead of focusing on getting smaller, burning calories or losing weight, focus on building muscle ( this is not the same as increasing size).
+What to focus on: Instead of focusing on getting smaller, burning calories or losing weight, focus on building muscle and getting strong ( this is not the same as increasing size).
 The rest will fall into place beautifully.

 Without training or coaching you individually, the simplest way to get you started is to pick 4 exercises.